Eyesonly88/js-tdd-fizzbuzz/README.md

 * Write a simple JS test using the YUI Test framework.
 * Use YUI module loading to load our module under test.
-* Running our tests in a browser and logging the results.
+* Run our tests in a browser and log the results.

 To get started:

-* Git Clone this_repository_url.
+* git clone this_repository_url.
 * Or download the source as a zip file from above.